techidaily/site-youtube-sure/source/_posts/ed-in-2024-unlocking-iphones-loop-functionality.md

 ![Loopideo - Loop Videos](https://images.wondershare.com/filmora/article-images/loopideo-loop-videos-iphone.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/FATJWpNYmio?si=72ugPTb3vJXz6cAM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Loopideo is the app on our list that is an answer to **how to loop a video on iPhone**.
 It lets you import any video from your play that you want to play in a loop.
 This is a great tool when it comes to individual and organizational presentations.
 This powerful app can be very useful for you in many cases.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/cDNwgyE0nbY?si=3k_WBhpIw3WudJot" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### 2. [Loop Video – GIF Maker](https://apps.apple.com/us/app/loop-videos-gif-maker/id1515299503)